Circa is invested in providing and creating opportunities for communities to access the artform of circus.

 With an intake once every six months, Circa Zoo train three times a week in our Fortitude Valley Studio.
 Alumni of this program have gone on to further study and performance outcomes with notable circus organisations including Wilde Applause, National Institute of Circus Arts, Poncho Circus, and the Circa Ensemble.

 With initial outreach starting in 2013, the Circa Crush project began in 2015 as the result of a long stranding partnership with Creative Regions.
-The Circa Crush Project trains young people between 8 – 18 years in circus performance skills culminating in a performance at the Crush Festival in October, along with offering workshops to children and open classes to the Bundaberg region.
+The Circa Crush Project trained young people between 8 – 18 years in circus performance skills culminating in a performance at the Crush Festival in October, along with offering workshops to children and open classes to the Bundaberg region.

-A young performance troupe of 6 – 18 year olds has been developed through regular training and performance opportunities provided by Circa trainers and creatives in the Bundaberg, and when the Circa Ensemble delivered a main stage performance of Beyond at the Montrcreif theatre, it was preceeded by a curtain-raiser performance of the Circa Crush and Circa Zoo collaboration.
+A young performance troupe of 6 – 18 year olds was developed through regular training and performance opportunities provided by Circa trainers and creatives in the Bundaberg, and when the Circa Ensemble delivered a main stage performance of Beyond at the Montrcreif theatre, it was preceeded by a curtain-raiser performance of the Circa Crush and Circa Zoo collaboration.

 Starting to 2015, Circa has provided weekly training workshops at Yeronga State High School under the school’s Y-Connect Program.